Skip navigation

 POLICY AND INDUSTRY ENGAGEMENT DIRECTOR

-Bridget grew up in Canberra, spent time in Japan, settled in Melbourne in the early 2000s and lives in Meri-bek on Wurundjeri country.
-She has deep experience on renewable energy issues and advocacy with roles spanning stakeholder engagement, advocacy, communications and project delivery in the private sector, government and peak bodies.
+Bridget grew up in Canberra, spent time in Japan, settled in Melbourne in the early 2000s and lives in Merri-bek on Wurundjeri country.
+She has deep experience on renewable energy issues and advocacy through roles in stakeholder engagement, advocacy, communications and project delivery in the private sector, government and peak bodies.
 Bridget is passionate about accelerating the renewable energy transition to address climate change and about the need for this to occur in partnership with people and communities.
-With the aim to keep making her home as efficient and sustainable as possible, she is slowly getting this done as funds allows.
 Bridget is a keen small space gardener and also enjoys cooking, cycling, hiking, running and yoga.

 Kitty Walker